nishanths/scrobble/appengine/helpguide.md

 There is no easy way currently to scrobble your songs without a macOS computer.
 Please [create an issue][issues] to add scrobbling support to non-macOS computers.

 You may, however, use the HTTP API to scrobble your songs.
-The API is not documented yet (!), but the [source code][source] is on GitHub.
+The API is not documented yet (!), but the [source code][source] is available.

 You may still use the web application to browse songs that your friends have scrobbled.